Fundamental Analysis Guides

 Definition and Significance

 Debt to EBITDA Ratio is a financial measurement that compares a company’s total debt to its earnings before interest, taxes, depreciation, and amortization (EBITDA).
-This ratio is significant because it illustrates how many years it would take for a company to pay back its debt if EBITDA is fixed and used solely for debt repayment.
+This ratio is significant because it shows how many years it would take for a company to pay off its debt if EBITDA were fixed and used solely for debt repayment.
 It is frequently used by creditors and investors to gauge a company’s ability to service its debt and to evaluate financial risk.

 Components of the Ratio